shuraride/twitchonao3/README.md

 ## Twitch Chat on AO3 (Kinda)

-Not 100% accurate.
-More mimicking the feel than anything.
-Pretty old looking, but that's just Twitch's chat box style. 😮‍💨 Rounded corners with drop shadows would make it look more 'modern'.
+Not 100% accurate. 😮‍💨 Rounded corners with drop shadows would make it look more 'modern'.

-Detailed info on how to make changes to this code on the [AO3 version](https://archiveofourown.org/works/45107263/chapters/113472118#workskin).

 This repository also includes the CSS/HTML for the AO3 "fic" itself.
 I sniped some code from the following people/fics to make it:
 - [Making a variable-width tooltip for mobile and desktop](https://archiveofourown.org/works/38363089) by Akzeal